d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-api.md

 several times and report statistics, such as mean or median, across a population of multiple repetitions of an algorithm based on different seeds of the random number generator.

-To illustrate this, we compare random search (see :ref:`sec_rs`) and Bayesian optimization, which we will introduce in Section :numref:`sec_bo`, for optimizing the hyperparameters of a feed-forward neural network.
+To illustrate this, we compare random search (see :numref:`sec_rs`) and Bayesian optimization, which we will introduce in :numref:`sec_bo`, for optimizing the hyperparameters of a feed-forward neural network.
 Each algorithm was evaluated $50$ times with a different random seed.
 The solid line indicates the average performance of the incumbent across these $50$ repetitions and the dashed line the standard deviation.
 We can see that random search and